dhimmel/rephetio-manuscript/content/response-to-reviewers.md

 Going forward, similar design decisions will be relevant.
 For example, [morphological profiling](https://doi.org/10.1038/nprot.2016.105) can assess how a compound affects cell morphology (e.g. “size, shape, texture, intensity").
 Since the morphological features are machine-generated and rather obscure in meaning, it likely makes the most sense to create *Compound-morphologically-resembles-Compound* relationships type.
 Of course, as more research [becomes available](https://doi.org/10.7554/eLife.24060.001) on the utility of morphological features, the decision on how to encode these features in a hetnet can rely more heavily on the findings of prior work.

-Finally, Heterogeneous network presented in this study unambiguously refers to “aggregated” networks consisting of the sum of multiple types of nodes and edges.
+> `[review]` Finally, Heterogeneous network presented in this study unambiguously refers to “aggregated” networks consisting of the sum of multiple types of nodes and edges.
 While heterogeneous networks present perhaps the most viable way of integrating multiple and diverse types of biomedical data and are therefore very valuable to gaining integrated biological insights through machine learning approaches, it is important to distinguish them from multilayer networks, whose theory and mathematical framework has been established in the reviews mentioned.
 The current diversity of nomenclature in the field stems from the fact that, at least for now, these slightly different types of multilayer networks have to distinguished for their mathematical treatment.
 On the other hand, no such mathematical framework exists for generic heterogeneous networks such as HetNet, but rather, an exhaustive survey of node/edge combinations (metapaths) is needed, such as the one presented in this paper.
 The authors should note the fundamental difference between multilayer and aggregated network approaches when making this comparison.

 We appreciate the reviewer’s insights on the nuances of different graph conceptualizations.
 We agree that the term “aggregated” is helpful for explaining hetnets, and updated an introduction sentence with the bold text: